cscu-ok/regulations/constitution.md

 ## Definitions

-- “Computer Science Students” – A student enrolled at the University of British Columbia Okanagan, registered in an academic program offered by the Faculty of Science, majoring or minoring in Computer Science.
+- “Computer Science Students” – A student enrolled at the University of British Columbia Okanagan, registered in an academic program offered by the Faculty of Science, majoring or minoring in Computer Science, or a student who has not declared their major or minor who is registered for at least three credits of courses listed under a course code compatible with this definition.

 ## Name